 Credit risk is the risk of counterparty default.
 Credit risk is generally higher when a non-exchange traded financial instrument is involved because the counterparty for the non-exchange traded financial instrument is not backed by an exchange clearing house.
 Financial assets which potentially expose the Company to credit risk consist of cash and cash equivalents, investments, interest receivable, due from broker, reinsurance recoverable and amounts due from reinsurer.
 However, since all cash and cash equivalents, investments, due from broker and interest receivable are held at or due from reputable financial institutions, management does not anticipate any material losses from these exposures.
-The Company manages its exposure to credit risk with regards to reinsurance recoverable and amounts due from reinsurer by actively reviewing the insurance ratings of its reinsurers.
+The Company manages its exposure to credit risk with regards to reinsurance recoverable and amounts due from these recoverable and amounts due from reputable financial institutions, management does not anticipate any material losses from these exposures.
+The Company manages its exposure to credit risk with regards to reinsurance recoverable and amounts due from reinsurer ratings of its reinsurers.